• Skip to primary navigation

 Price: while a lot of services will include a free plan, most users generally choose to upgrade after testing the free plan out for a short time.
 This is due to the features and perks that are offered by paying a few bucks a month, mainly freeing yourself from ads and the ability to skip songs

 Selection: If you’re coming to stream and especially if you are paying for this streaming then you should definitely be aware of what your options will be.
-If there are not a wide selection then it’s not really worth the dollar amount.
+If there is not a wide selection then it’s not really worth the dollar amount.

 Skips: Are you able to skip through songs that you do not want to listen to?
 And are you allowed to select specific songs?
 These are important questions as well